DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-08-12-separating-the-published-status-into-open-closed-and-scheduled.md

 - the course is not currently on Find for the upcoming recruitment cycle - but will be when the recruitment cycle opens
 - candidates cannot find or apply to the course

-Courses with this status can be changed up until the date the course is open on Find.
+Courses with this status can be changed until the course is open on Find.

 ## Further considerations

-In future, we will consider allowing courses to be scheduled throughout the recruitment cycle, to distinguish between courses published but not yet live on Find and courses published and live on Find.
+In future, we will consider allowing courses to be scheduled throughout the recruitment cycle to distinguish between courses published but not yet live on Find and courses published and live on Find.